Frederick II, Holy Roman Emperor: The Mongol Threat

 A chronicler reports that Frederick received a demand of submission from Batu Khan at some time, which he ignored.
-Frederick II apparently kept up to date on the Mongols' activities, as a letter from the emperor dated June 1241 comments that the Mongols were now using looted Hungarian armour.
+Frederick II apparently kept himself up to date on the Mongols' activities, as a letter from the emperor dated June 1241 comments that the Mongols were now using looted Hungarian armour.
 On 20 June in Faenza, the emperor issued the Encyclica contra Tartaros, an encyclical letter announcing the fall of Kiev, the invasion of Hungary and the threat to Germany, and requesting each Christian nation to devote its proper quota of men and arms to the defense of Christendom.
 According to Matthew of Paris's copy of the encyclical, it was addressed to the Catholic nations—France, Spain, Wales, Ireland, England, Swabia, Denmark, Italy, Burgundy, Apulia, Crete, Cyprus, Sicily, Scotland and Norway—each addressed according to its own national stereotype.
 Richard of San Germano states that copies were sent to all the princes of the West and quotes the start of the letter to the French king.
 In the encyclical, Frederick indicated he had accepted Hungarian submission as emperor.
 (Note: After deposing Frederick as emperor, Pope Innocent IV released Béla IV from his submission on the grounds that Frederick had not fulfilled its terms.
-However, Bela still seemed to accept Frederick’s imperial preeminence despite the papal deposition.)
+However, Bela still seemed to accept Frederick's Imperial preeminence despite the papal deposition.)
 Another letter written by Frederick, found in the Regesta Imperii, dated 20 June 1241, and intended for all his vassals in Swabia, Austria, and Bohemia, included a number of specific military instructions.
 His forces were to avoid engaging the Mongols in field battles, hoard all food stocks in every fortress and stronghold, and arm all possible levies as well as the general populace.

 Thomas of Split comments that there was a frenzy of fortifying castles and cities throughout the Holy Roman Empire, including Italy.
-Either following the Emperor's instructions or on their own initiative, Frederick II, Duke of Austria paid to have his border castles strengthened at his own expense.
+Either following the Emperor's instructions or on their own initiative, Frederick II, Duke of Austria, paid to have his border castles strengthened at his own expense.
 King Wenceslaus I of Bohemia had every castle strengthened and provisioned, as well as providing soldiers and armaments to monasteries in order to turn them into refuges for the civilian population.